ionic-team/starters/ionic-angular/official/aws/README.md

 ### Running the app

 Now the app is configured and wired up to the AWS Mobile Hub and AWS services.
-To run the app in the browser, run:
+To run the app in the browser, run

 ```bash
 ionic serve